New Jersey thunderstorms leave thousands without power

 Rain and severe storms hit parts of the Garden State, New York, and Connecticut, Saturday evening.
 New Jersey was also under a tornado watch.

-The National Weather Service said it is investigating if possible tornadoes touched down in New Jersey, according to NJ.com.
-The agency said the probe will focus if tornadoes hit Monmouth County and Burlington County, the report said.
+The National Weather Service said it is investigating if tornadoes touched down in several New Jersey areas, including Burlington County, Sussex County, and Monmouth County.
+The agency’s findings will be released on Sunday evening.

+Otherwise, the end of the weekend is looking fairly quiet.
+Expect sunshine, cooler temps, and highs in the 50s for most of the area on Sunday.
+But wind gusts could get as high as 30 mph.

+Sunny, dry, and seasonable conditions will kick off the workweek.
+Then wet weather is possible Wednesday into Thursday.